_HeroTeaser

 Key to success was understanding the behaviour of our specialist users: the laparoscopic procedure meant operators focused on monitor feeds rather than the surgical table itself.

-One key innovation: a primary status indicator within the general monitor viewing area up on the device’s “mast”, while detailed diagnostics remained accessible but unobtrusive near table level.
+One key innovation: a primary status indicator within the operator's line of sight up on the device’s “mast”, while the more detailed indicators were left outside the field of view.

 Typical vision area